Hong Kong’s 10 Best Brunches: Sunday Morning In The City That Never Sleeps

 As one of the most raved about restaurants in Hong Kong, Zuma is critically acclaimed worldwide with restaurants from London to Miami.
-Housed in The Landmark building, home to some of the most expensive design houses in the city, Zuma sprawls over the 5th and 6th floor, enveloped by a tranquil Japanese garden and terrace.
-To minimise waiting time and optimise choice, the Japanese buffet at Zuma runs the entire length of the restaurant.
+Housed in The Landmark building, home to some of the most expensive design houses in the city, Zuma sprawls over the fifth and sixth floors, enveloped by a tranquil Japanese garden and terrace.
+To minimize waiting time and optimize choice, the Japanese buffet at Zuma runs the entire length of the restaurant.
 Its unique izakaya style of ‘sharing’ dining, free-flow Veuve Clicquot, and signature premium sashimi mean it’s never far from the top of the list of the best brunches in Hong Kong.

 Zuma, Landmark F/5-6, 15 Queen’s Road, Central, Hong Kong, +852 3657 6388

 If you like your eggs with a view then this is the brunch for you.
 Claiming the much-coveted accolade of the highest brunch (and bar) in the world, OZONE oozes style and excitement from the 118th floor of the Ritz-Carlton Hotel.
-Aptly named the Skyline Sunday Brunch, this isn’t the kind of brunch to tide you over until your main meal of the day.
-With four courses including appetisers, soup, a main course and a dessert, brunch at OZONE epitomises this gastronomically obsessed city.
-Choose from a mix of Chinese, Japanese, Indian, and Western dishes, including sashimi appetizers, udon noodles, and Indian butter chicken.
+Ozone’s

 A firm favourite housed in a crisp, white space in the SoHo district of the city, the Brunch Club does just what it says on the tin.
-Traditional dishes are what keeps the venue on the gastro radar; their simple yet succulent mixed grill and scrambled eggs are guaranteed to please the palate of even the most exacting of brunch goers.
-The extensive magazine collection, both complimentary and available to buy, gives the Brunch Club its cosy vibe and its identity as an intellectuals’ café.
+Traditional dishes keeps the venue on the gastro radar.
+Their simple yet succulent mixed grill and scrambled eggs are guaranteed to please the palate of even the most exacting of brunch goers.
+The extensive magazine collection, both complimentary and available to buy, gives the Brunch Club its cozy vibe and its identity as an intellectuals’ café.
 The secret garden through the back of the restaurant provides alfresco dining in a city where space is not just a premium but almost non-existent, and has won the venue numerous reader’s choice awards from all manner of local publications.

-Although Kowloon gets very little recognition on the Hong Kong brunch scene, The Alchemist should not be overlooked by those serious about brunching out their culinary experience of Hong Kong.
-Primarily a couch surfer and traveller’s café bistro, this alternative may the iconicity of many of the classic brunches; however, what The Alchemist lacks in grandeur it makes up for in originality.
+Although Kowloon gets little recognition on the Hong Kong brunch scene, The Alchemist should not be overlooked by those serious about brunching out their culinary experience of Hong Kong.
+It is primarily a Couch Surfer and traveller’s café bistro.
+But what The Alchemist lacks in grandeur it makes up for in originality.
 Find postcards and other travel memorabilia wedged under the glass tabletops, and even a small library of travel guides for your perusal.
 The most unique aspect of The Alchemist are its weekly Saturday lectures held by couch surfers for fellow travelers to share experiences and meet like-minded people.
 Be sure to try the Alchemist’s take on an English breakfast with paella-esque fried rice.

 The Alchemist, Shop 1, G/F, Ka On Building, 27-29 Poplar Street, Prince Edward, Kowloon, Hong Kong, +852 2779 0559

 The eco-friendly movement has finally reached Hong Kong in the form of ‘alternative fast slow food’.
 MANA! is not only organic in its food but natural and sustainable as a concept.
 This place has morals aplenty and prides itself on using only recycled materials, from its packaging to the building itself.
-Its signature brick oven-baked ‘flats’ are available all day long, with an extensive selection of toppings, for a leisurely laissez-faire brunch.
-The MANA! mantra of sustainability is also realised in their ‘Free Water For All’ policy which provides customers, and members of the general public alike, with free and filtered drinking water.
+Its signature brick oven-baked ‘flats’ are available all day long, with an extensive selection of toppings.
+The MANA! mantra of sustainability is also realized in their ‘Free Water For All’ policy which provides customers, and members of the general public alike, with free and filtered drinking water.

 MANA!, 92 Wellington Street, Central, Hong Kong, +852 2851 1611